JasonKStevens/PuzzleBox.NeuralNets/README.md

 __This library is still in alpha__

-**PuzzleBox.NeuralNets** is a [.NET library](https://www.nuget.org/packages/PuzzleBox.NeuralNets) for building and training neural networks.
+**PuzzleBox.NeuralNets** is a [.NET library](https://www.nuget.org/packages/PuzzleBox.NeuralNets/0.1.0) for building and training neural networks.

-Current features

-* Fluent interface
-* Uses MathNet.Numerics which supports hardware acceleration.
-* Layers
-  * Dense
-  * Convolution
-  * Transpose Convolution
-* Activation functions
-  * Sigmoid
-  * TanH
-  * Relu
-* Cost functions:
-  * Squared error
-  * Cross entropy

 The focus of this library is ease of use: